stashed/docs/docs/addons/nats/authentications/nkey-auth/index.md

 ### Create Secret

- Lets create a secret with access credentials.
+ Lets create a secret with nkey credentials.
 Below is the YAML of `Secret` object we are going to create.

 ```yaml
 apiVersion: v1